BbekShr/Coding_exercise/4. Message to Stakeholders/readme.md

     - The RewardsReceiptItemList column could be normalized into a separate table that references the receipts table.
 This would improve data organization and scalability while simplifying analysis of this vital information.
     - Similarly, CPG could also benefit from being structured as its own table, especially if scaling becomes a priority in this part of the product.

-3. Performance and Scaling Concerns:
+3. Performance and Scaling :
-	•	Normalizing large JSON columns and critical datasets like RewardsReceiptItemList would improve query performance and ensure smoother scaling as data volume grows.
+   - Normalizing large JSON columns and critical datasets like RewardsReceiptItemList would improve query performance and ensure smoother scaling as data volume grows.
-	•	Implementing validation checks in the ETL pipeline could proactively address data quality issues and reduce downstream inefficiencies.
+   - Implementing validation checks in the ETL pipeline could proactively address data quality issues and reduce downstream inefficiencies.

 For reference, please see the insights I could gather with the current schema, hope that helps
 ![Top Brand viz](../assets/Top_5_brands_viz.png)